bullet-db/bullet-db.github.io/docs/quick-start.md

 !!! note "Settings"

     Take a look at bullet_settings.yaml for the settings that are being overridden for this example.
-You can add or change settings as you like by referring to [bullet_defaults.yaml](https://github.com/yahoo/bullet-storm/blob/master/src/main/resources/bullet_defaults.yaml).
+You can add or change settings as you like by referring to [core Bullet settings in bullet_defaults.yaml](https://github.com/yahoo/bullet-core/blob/master/src/main/resources/bullet_defaults.yaml) and [Storm settings in bullet_storm_defaults.yaml](https://github.com/yahoo/bullet-storm/blob/master/src/main/resources/bullet_storm_defaults.yaml).
 In particular, we have [customized these settings](https://github.com/yahoo/bullet-docs/blob/master/examples/storm/src/main/resources/bullet_settings.yaml) that affect the Bullet queries you can run:

     ```bullet.query.max.duration: 570000``` Longest query time can be 570s.
 The Storm cluster default DRPC timeout is 600s.